The Phantom Light: Plot

 Sam Higgins alights at the train station for the Welsh village of Tan-Y-Bwlch to take over the North Stack lighthouse, which is believed by the locals to be haunted.
 There, he meets Alice Bright.
 She asks him to take her along to the lighthouse, explaining that she belongs to a "psychic society" and wants to investigate the "legend of the phantom lighthouse".
 He turns her down.

 Sam reports to Harbour Master David Owen, who informs him that Jack Davis, Sam's predecessor, "just disappeared", as did the chief lighthouse keeper before him.
 Owen confirms there was a major shipwreck a year ago, caused, so he believes, by the phantom light.
 Jim Pearce tries to bribe Sam to take him to the lighthouse; Sam guesses he is a reporter.
 Alice later overhears Jim ask about hiring a boat, so she tries her charms on him, but again fails.

-When Owen, Dr. Carey and others take Sam by boat to the lighthouse, Carey examines Tom Evans, a mentally disturbed member of the resident staff.
+When Owen, Dr. Carey and others take Sam by boat to the lighthouse, the doctor examines Tom Evans, a mentally disturbed member of the resident staff.
 Evans tries to strangle the doctor, who decides he cannot be moved in his present state, to Sam's discomfort.
 Just to be safe, Sam ties Tom up.
 Sam's remaining assistants are Claff Owen (David's brother and Tom's uncle) and Bob Peters.

 Then Jim shows up on a boat that is conveniently out of petrol.
 To Jim's surprise, he has a stowaway: Alice.
 Sam starts questioning his unwanted guests.
 Alice now tells him she is "an actress hiding from the police" because two admirers fought over her with knives.